Wine on Tap: Benefits and Best Practices

 Is wine on tap better?

 Wine in tap can ensure freshness, saves money and time, and is far more sustainable than bottles, making it a triple threat!
+In fact, one stainless steel keg eliminates 2,340 lbs of trash from the landfill over its lifetime.

 Considering Kegged Wine?
 Count on Micro Matic!